YunDobi/SpringBoot_practice/Readme.md

 # Description
-this is the Practice of the using Spring Boot, also it is CRUD student API website with JAVA.
+This is the CRUD school student managment system with Spring Boot.
+This is the frist exercise of using Spring Boot with Java, so in the future, will be putting more feature.
+I used the React and Bootstrap for frontend and backend with JAVA with Spring Boot.

 ## getting start
     run DemoApplication and go to localhost:8080/api/vi/student